cnsumner/non-answer-generator/README.md

 #### Linux

 1. Download [the latest build](https://gitlab.com/cnsumner/non-answer-generator/-/jobs/artifacts/master/download?job=build-linux)
-2. Upzip `artifacts.zip` somewhere you want to keep it
+2. Unzip `artifacts.zip` somewhere you want to keep it

 #### Windows or some other system